Our Mission

 W.P.
 Sterneman III

-Gus has joyfully served as the Assistant Conductor of the ACO since 2014.
+Gus has been with the ACO since 2014 and currently serves as Associate Conductor.
 He holds a Bachelor of Music in Music Theory from Southwestern University in Georgetown, Texas; a Master’s degree from Butler University in Indianapolis with a double major in Conducting and Music History; and a Doctorate in Opera and Musical Theatre Conducting at Arizona State University.

 In addition to his work with the ACO, Gus serves as the Director of Worship and Arts at Abiding Love Lutheran Church.
 Gus is also the Music Director for the Heart of Texas Chorus, an acappella barbershop chorus in San Marcos, and is an active clinician with the Barbershop Harmony Society.
 His passion for stagecraft can be seen on display with Austin’s One Ounce Opera as their Technical Director.